 Do I need to learn a language before I travel?

 On some of our projects, it'd be a big advantage for you to know at least the basics of the local language, and on others it is preferable.
-However on most of our projects an excellent understanding of English (ie- if it's your first language, or you're a fluent speaker) then you will be fine!
+However on most of our projects an excellent understanding of English (ie- if it's your first language, or you're a fluent speaker) will be just perfect!
 In particular, in Latin American countries it would definitely be useful for you to be able to have an understanding of the language and our travel advisors can book you on to a language course.

 How late can I apply?